E. Irving Couse: Legacy and honors

 His works won recognition and numerous awards from such institutions as the following: the Paris Salon, the Art Institute of Chicago, the National Academy of Design (Second Hallgarten Prize, 1900; First Hallgarten Prize, 1902; Altman Prize, 1916); and the Salmagundi Club (Isidor prize, 1917).
-He was awarded the Lippincott prize from the Pennsylvania Academy of Fine Arts (1921).
+He was awarded the Lippincott prize from the Pennsylvania Academy of the Fine Arts in Philadelphia (1921).
 He received awards from the American Exposition, Buffalo; the Boston Art Club, the Corcoran Gallery, and the Panama Pacific International Exposition in San Francisco (silver medal, 1915).
 His works are held in many museums in the United States and around the world, including a collection from David and Peggy Rockefeller, now in the Museum of Fine Arts, Boston.

 Two buildings he used as studios are part of the Eanger Irving Couse House and Studio—Joseph Henry Sharp Studios listed on the National Register of Historic Places and the New Mexico Register of Cultural Properties.
 This is one of 30 sites recognized as an "Historic Artist's Home and Studio Associate Site" by the National Trust for Historic Preservation.
 In 2001 the Couse Foundation was formed to restore and preserve the properties.
 It operates the historic site of the two artists and offers scheduled tours.